syncfusion-content/blazor-docs/blazor/mention/getting-started.md

 * [Create a Project using Syncfusion Blazor Extension](https://blazor.syncfusion.com/documentation/visual-studio-code-integration/create-project)

-## Install Syncfusion Blazor Layouts NuGet in the App
+## Install Syncfusion Blazor DropDowns NuGet in the App

 Syncfusion Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
 In order to use Syncfusion Blazor components in the application, add reference to the corresponding NuGet.
 Refer to [NuGet packages topic](https://blazor.syncfusion.com/documentation/nuget-packages) for available NuGet packages list with component details and [Benefits of using individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages#benefits-of-using-individual-nuget-packages).

-To add Blazor Media Query component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.Layouts](https://www.nuget.org/packages/Syncfusion.Blazor.Layouts) and then install it.
+To add Blazor Mention component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.DropDowns](https://www.nuget.org/packages/Syncfusion.Blazor.DropDowns) and then install it.

 ## Register Syncfusion Blazor Service